aexol-studio/deenruv/docs/docs/guides/developer-guide/logging/index.md

 ---
-title: "Logging"
+title: 'Logging'
 showtoc: true
 ---

 # Logging

-Logging allows you to see what is happening inside the Vendure server.
+Logging allows you to see what is happening inside the Deenruv server.
 It is useful for debugging and for monitoring the health of the server in production.

-In Vendure, logging is configured using the `logger` property of the [VendureConfig](/reference/typescript-api/configuration/vendure-config/#logger) object.
-The logger must implement the [VendureLogger](/reference/typescript-api/logger/vendure-logger) interface.
+In Deenruv, logging is configured using the `logger` property of the [DeenruvConfig](/reference/typescript-api/configuration/deenruv-config/#logger) object.
+The logger must implement the [VendureLogger](/reference/typescript-api/logger/deenruv-logger) interface.

 :::info
 To implement a custom logger, see the [Implementing a custom logger](/reference/typescript-api/logger/#implementing-a-custom-logger) guide.